golemfactory/golem-js-preview-program/tasks/1-text-2-speech/README.md

 ## How to report completing this task?

-1. After completing all the steps outlined in ["Task Details"](#task-details), return to the selected billing platform (Freelancer / Upwork / Feverr) and, in response to the task, send your **GitHub username** and the **email address provided in the GitHub submission form.
+1. After completing all the steps outlined in ["Task Details"](#task-details), return to the selected billing platform (Freelancer / Upwork / Fiverr) and, in response to the task, send your **GitHub username** and the **email address** provided in the GitHub submission form.
 2. Next, an SDK department employee will verify your task.
 We will reject feedback such as "Ok." or "Cool."
 We value honest and helpful feedback, which is the goal of this program.
 3. How do we determine if feedback is valid?
 We seek feedback that has a groundbreaking nature or has a potential impact on the Golem platform.
 For example, it can include the most challenging issue (technical or functional) you faced during the implementation of the particular task(s) and the steps you took to solve it.
 4. Once your feedback is approved, we will make a payment.